-- A. Section includes:

-- 1. Finishes for cast-in-place concrete.

-- B. Related Documents: The Contract Documents, as defined in Section 01010 Summary of Work, apply to the work of this Section.
-Additional requirements and information necessary to complete the work of this Section may be found in other Documents.

-- C. Related Sections:

-- 1. Section 03300 Cast-in-Place Concrete: Substrate for finishing.

-- 2. Section 07190 Water Repellents (Sealer): Substrate waterproof sealer.

-- Section 09900 Painting: Finishing.

-- A. The extent of the concrete finishes work is indicated on the Drawings and Schedules and as specified herein, and includes providing materials and applying to in-place concrete surfaces - B. Materials and work specified herein, are in addition to the work under Division 3 CONCRETE, and are required to achieve the specified finishes.

-- A. American Concrete Institute (ACI): - Applicable provisions. - B. American Society for Testing and Materials (ASTM): - ASTM E 1155 Test Method for Determining FF Floor Flatness and FL Floor Level Numbers. - C. Americans with Disabilities Act Accessibility Guidelines (ADAAG): - Accessibility Guidelines for Buildings and Facilities. - Accessibility Guidelines for Building Elements Designed for Children's Use.
+- 1.1 SUMMARY - A. Section includes: - 1.
+Finishes for cast-in-place concrete. - B. Related Documents: The Contract Documents, as defined in Section 01010 Summary of Work, apply to the work of this Section.
+Additional requirements and information necessary to complete the work of this Section may be found in other Documents. - C. Related Sections: - 1.
+Section 03300 Cast-in-Place Concrete: Substrate for finishing. - 2.
+Section 07190 Water Repellents (Sealer): Substrate waterproof sealer. - 3.
+Section 09900 Painting: Finishing. - 1.2 DESCRIPTION OF WORK - A. The extent of the concrete finishes work is indicated on the Drawings and Schedules and as specified herein, and includes providing materials and applying to in-place concrete surfaces. - B. Materials and work specified herein, are in addition to the work under Division 3 CONCRETE, and are required to achieve the specified finishes. - 1.3 REFERENCES - A. American Concrete Institute (ACI): - 1.
+Applicable provisions. - B. American Society for Testing and Materials (ASTM): - ASTM E 1155 Test Method for Determining FF Floor Flatness and FL Floor Level Numbers. - C. Americans with Disabilities Act Accessibility Guidelines (ADAAG): - 1.
+Accessibility Guidelines for Buildings and Facilities. - 2.
+Accessibility Guidelines for Building Elements Designed for Children's Use. - 1.4 SUBMITTALS - A. Section 01330 Submittal Procedures: Procedures for submittals.

-- Section 01330 Submittal Procedures: Procedures for submittals. - 1.
-Product Data: Manufacturer's technical information and application instructions CONCRETE FINISHES 03350-4
+1. Product Data: Manufacturer's technical information and application instructions CONCRETE FINISHES 03350-4 for the materials required.

-- for the materials required. - Shop Drawings (if requested): Layout drawings and details for proper installation of the work - Mock-Up: Construct a Mock-Up of 4' x 8', minimum size, not as part of work, to be reviewed for quality of workmanship and finish.
-Prior to beginning the Mock-Up, secure the Owner representative's general approval of the application technique to be used. - Assurance / Control Submittals: - Documentation of experience indicating compliance with the specified qualifications requirements.
+- 2. Shop Drawings (if requested): Layout drawings and details for proper installation of the work. - Mock-Up: Construct a Mock-Up of 4' x 8', minimum size, not as part of work, to be reviewed for quality of workmanship and finish.
+Prior to beginning the Mock-Up, secure the Owner representative's general approval of the application technique to be used. - 4.
+Assurance / Control Submittals: - a.
+Documentation of experience indicating compliance with the specified qualifications requirements.